Is CSC Steel a Value Trap? (Part 1 of 2)

 Malaysia Cold Roll Consumption Profile

-The biggest challenge faced by the Malaysian steel cold roll industry is from imports.
-The chart shows that over the past few years, domestic consumption from the local mills has been declining due to imports.
+The biggest challenge faced by the Malaysian steel cold roll industry is imports.
+The charts show that over the past few years, domestic consumption from the local mills has been affected by imports.

 Margins being squeezed